 Fund Category Equity (Shariah-compliant) Base Currency RM Launch Date 27 May 2013 Financial Year End 30 April Investment Objective The Fund aims to achieve capital growth over the medium- to long-term by invequities and/or Shariah-compliant equity-related securities.
-Note: Any material change to the Fund's investment objective would require Uni 3, ariah-compliant Investment Policy and Strategy The Fund aims to achieve its objective by investing a minimum of 70% up to a compliant equities and/or Shariah-compliant equity-related securities.
-The ba sukuk, Islamic money market instruments or placed in Islamic deposits. maximum of 98% of i lance of the Fund's NA ts NAV in Shariah- V will be invested in The Fund's investment strategy aims at achieving long term risk-adjusted returned the capital markets through intensive, disciplined and consistent research.
+Note: Any material change to the Fund's investment objective would require Uni 3, ariah-compliant Investment Policy and Strategy The Fund aims to achieve its objective by investing a minimum of 70% up to a maximum of 98% of its NAV in Shariah-compliant equities and/or Shariah-compliant equity-related securities.
+The balance of the Fund's NAV will be invested sukuk, Islamic money market instruments or placed in Islamic deposits.
+The Fund's investment strategy aims at achieving long term risk-adjusted returned the capital markets through intensive, disciplined and consistent research.
 The and bottom-up approaches.
 The top-down approach examines global and local rate trends, inflation rates, supply demand trends, commodities trends, industry risk.
 As for the bottom-up approach, the Manager evaluates Slobased on those companies' individual attributes such as earnings/ cash generopportunities, scalability of business models, management's strengths/ track also given to portfolio diversification and using proper risk management to maddition, any active and frequent trading strategy will depend on investment of e Fund adopts a comb I macro-economic fact try outlook and trends nariah-compliant secul ration capabilities, gro records and valuation aximise long term risk ination of top-down cors such as interest , competitiveness as rities of companies wth drivers/ gaps.
-Emphasis is The Fund may invest up to 30% of its NAV in Shariah-compliant equities issue limited to Asia-Pacific region whenever opportunities arise.
-The Asia-Pacific re Australia, China, Hong Kong, India, Indonesia, Japan, New Zealand, the Philip Thailand and Vietnam. gion would include bu t are not limited to The Manager may also invest in Islamic CISs provided that it is consistent wit h the Fund's investmer nt objective.
-As a temporary defensive measure, the Manager may lower the Fund's Sharia minimum 70% (of the Fund's NAV) limit if the Manager is of the opinion that the unfavourable or under adverse market conditions.
-The Manager will then decistrategy and reallocate the Fund's investment into more defensive investment instruments and/or placement in Islamic deposits. ne investment climate de on the best appropi is deemed to be riate asset allocation Asset Allocation 70% to 98% of the Fund's NAV in Shariah-compliant equities and Shariah-co Up to 30% of the Fund's NAV in sukuk, Islamic money market instruments a mpliant equity-related nd placements in Islan securities; and nic deposits.
+Emphasis is The Fund may invest up to 30% of its NAV in Shariah-compliant equities issued in foreign markets which include limited to Asia-Pacific region whenever opportunities arise.
+The Asia-Pacific region would include but are not lin Australia, China, Hong Kong, India, Indonesia, Japan, New Zealand, the Philippines, Singapore, South Korea, Ta Thailand and Vietnam.
+The Manager may also invest in Islamic CISs provided that it is consistent with the Fund's investment objective.
+As a temporary defensive measure, the Manager may lower the Fund's Shariah-compliant equity exposure to below the minimum 70% (of the Fund's NAV) limit if the Manager is of the opinion that the investment climate is deemed to be unfavourable or under adverse market conditions.
+The Manager will then decide on the best appropriate asset allocation strategy and reallocate the Fund's investment into more defensive investments such as sukuk, Islamic money market instruments and/or placement in Islamic deposits.
+Asset Allocation 70% to 98% of the Fund's NAV in Shariah-compliant equities and Shariah-co Up to 30% of the Fund's NAV in sukuk, Islamic money market instruments a mpliant equity-related nd placements in Islan securities; and nic deposits.
 Performance Benchmark FTSE Bursa Malaysia EMAS Shariah Index (obtainable via Bursa Malaysia' webs site: www.bursamalays i a.com).
-Delicilliark The performance benchmark above is only used as a reference for investment profile of the Fund is not the same as the risk profile of this performance benchmark performance compari chmark. son purpose.
-The risk Distribution Policy Distribution of income, if any, is incidental.
+Delicilliark The performance benchmark above is only used as a reference for investment performance comparison purpose.
+The profile of the Fund is not the same as the risk profile of this performance benchmark.
+Distribution Policy Distribution of income, if any, is incidental.
 Investor Profile This Fund is suitable for investors who: have a medium- to long-term investment horizon; and have a high risk tolerance.
 Risk Management Strategies and Techniques The Manager structures the investments of the Fund so that they are well dive equities and/or Shariah-compliant equity-related securities to mitigate specific company or group of companies.
 The investments of the Fund are also diversiveduce sector/industry specific risk. c (unsystematic) risk e xposure to any one